1Password/scim-examples/beta/docker/README.md

 docker service logs op-scim-bridge_scim --raw
 ```

-Your **SCIM Bridge URL** is based on the fully qualified domain name of the DNS record created in [Get started](#get-started), for example `https://scim.example.com`.
-Replace `mF_9.B5f-4.1JqM` with your bearer token and `https://scim.example.com` with your SCIM Bridge URL to test the connection and view status information.
+Your **SCIM bridge URL** is based on the fully qualified domain name of the DNS record created in [Get started](#get-started).
+For example: `https://scim.example.com`.
+Replace `mF_9.B5f-4.1JqM` with your bearer token and `https://scim.example.com` with your SCIM bridge URL to test the connection and view status information.

 ```sh
 curl --silent --show-error --request GET --header "Accept: application/json" \